Cybercriminals are already taking advantage of people’s pandemic fears and concerns to implement new phishing campaigns. Don’t let them succeed.

 - Emails purported to be from a government agency or authority promising urgent COVID-19 news.
 These emails may direct recipients to click on links or ask for money or Bitcom to help fund a coronavirus vaccine.

 - Messages claiming to be from charitable organizations seeking donations.
-For instance, they may ask for funding to rescue stranded travelers.
+For instance, they may ask for funding to rescue stranded travelers or to purchase masks for healthcare workers.

 - Some other phishing emails include malicious attachments offering “tips” for protecting yourself from COVID-19 or maps of the outbreak.
 However, these actually contain malware.